 There may be passion, longing and intensity, but there may not be prioritization, commitment, the sharing of two whole worlds, or real planning for the future.
 If you want your online relationship to grow and last, you can't stay in your honeymoon bubble for too long.
 You'll need a plan to see each other in person more often and become integrated into each other's lives beyond the occasional visit, Skype call, FaceTime and email.

 "So...where is this going?"

 Before you even get to that level of seriousness, there's the chance you might be embarking on an online dating adventure with someone who isn't looking for the same things you are.
 Samantha Burns, millennial love expert, says that in a lot of cases, women are looking for commitment while men are looking for one-night stands and short flings.
 It's important to establish what you're looking for pretty early.
 You can usually state your expectations in your profile (reiterate it in chat anyway!), but once you take things from profile browsing and playful flirting, it's important to make sure the other person is on the same page you are.
 If they aren't, your relationship is destined to fizzle.

 Is Online Dating for You?

 If you're too busy or isolated in your normal life to get out and meet people in person, online dating might be the perfect way to meet new people (and hopefully your perfect match).
 On top of that, some people find it easier to communicate with strangers online than they do with people face to face.
 While they may crave a deep, meaningful relationship, they struggle to cultivate that kind of connection entirely face to face (hello, introverts).
-There's no harm in giving online dating a try as long as you're careful about where, when, how and whom you meet.
+There's no harm in giving online dating a try as a man or woman, as long as you're careful about where, when, how and whom you meet.
 Always proceed with cautious optimism.
 Treat your relationship with care and you may become an online dating success story.